Denial404/picture-moderator/README.md

 ![cool pic](cat.png)

 ### Using this Discord Bot
-- Message adsfasdf to invite picture-police to your server.
+- Message one of our members to invite picture-police to your server.

 # Usage